rogercsar/rogercsar/README.md

 Software Engineer

 ## ➤ About me
-I'm from Brasil
+° I'm from Brasil
-I’m currently self-teaching myself about programming in general.
+° I’m currently self-teaching myself about programming in general.
-Working as a Frontend Software Engineer building applications with Javascript, ReactJS and NextJS.
+  Working as a Frontend Software Engineer building applications with multplatforms.

+° Analyst of Cybersecurity.

+° Linux/*UNIX lover.

+° Music as a Hobby (and what hobby!).

 ## ➤ Languages & Frameworks: